 Trap #4 – The Extraction Method and Lab Testing of CBD Oil

 The most important thing to take into consideration when buying CBD oil is to understand what you are getting.
 It’s important to make sure that the manufacturer of the CBD oil is a licensed pharmacist that understands what they are doing when formulating CBD products.
-It’s important to check that the Hemp used is organic and certified and that the extraction method delivers the best possible product.
+It’s important to check that the hemp or cannabis used is organic and certified and that the extraction method delivers the best possible product.

 This type of technique allows the manufacturer to capture CO2 in a liquid state and efficiently draw the CBD and terpenes from the plant.

 Once the extraction is complete, its is important that the company uses a third party lab to test raw compounds.
 This guarantees that you are getting an unbiased opinion of the CBD oil from a third party lab.

 Trap 5 – Lack of Transparency

 Where to Buy CBD Oil Online?

 CBD oil is paving a path for a new era of human health and wellness.
 Furthermore, due to the fact that it does not contain THC, it is often available in all states, including those that don’t have medical marijuana programs in place.